Observation of the doubly charmed baryon $\it{\Xi}_{cc}^+$ with the LHCb Run 3 detector

 The $m_{\rm cand}(\Xiccp)$ distributions of the selected $\Xiccp$ candidates for the right-sign (RS) and WS data samples are shown in Fig.~\ref{fig:XiccP}.
 A structure is visible in the signal mode at a mass of approximately 3620\mevcc.
 No significant structure is visible in the WS control sample.
 To measure the properties of the structure, an unbinned extended maximum-likelihood fit is performed to the mass distribution in the $\Lc\Km\pip$ mass window of 3500--3700\mevcc (Fig.~\ref{fig:massFit}).
 This choice excludes the partially reconstructed background, \eg from \decay{\Xiccpp}{\Lc\Km\pip\pip} decays with one of the pions from the $\Xiccpp$ decay missing.
 The peaking structure is described by a Crystal Ball function with all parameters fixed from simulation with the exception of the peak position and the yield.
 The mass resolution is fixed to $5.36\mevcc$ as obtained from simulation and corrected for a 3\% data-simulation difference measured with the $\Xiccpp$ control sample.
 The background is described by a second-order polynomial function with parameters free to vary in the fit.
 The signal yield is measured to be $915 \pm 120$, corresponding to a local statistical significance in excess of seven standard deviations ($\sigma$) when evaluated with a likelihood-ratio test for rejection of the background-only hypothesis~\cite{Wilks:1938dza,Cowan:2010js}.

 The same structure is also seen in a $pp$ data sample collected by LHCb at $\sqrt{s}=13\tev$ in 2016--2018 data (part of Run~2), as shown in the End Matter.
 The signal yield in that sample is measured to be $304\pm 80$, corresponding to a statistical significance of $4\sigma$, and the mass value is consistent with that obtained in the data sample used for this analysis.
-Compared with Run~2, the signal yield of the \decay{\Xiccp}{\Lc\Km\pip} decay normalized by the integrated luminosity in 2024 is only larger by a factor of about 2.5 mainly due to the smaller lifetime.
+Compared with Run~2, the signal yield of the \decay{\Xiccp}{\Lc\Km\pip} decay normalized by the integrated luminosity in 2024 is only larger by a factor of about 2.5, instead of 4 for the $\Xiccpp$ baryon.
+This is mainly due to the smaller lifetime of the $\Xiccp$ baryon, therefore the event-selection relies more on the momenta instead of the lifetime-related variables, and is less affected by the momentum thresholds in the hardware trigger of Run 2.

 Additional cross-checks are performed to test the robustness of the signal.
 These include changing the background lineshape to an exponential function, letting the mass resolution float freely, and using an alternative multivariate classifier for $\Xiccp$ without including particle-identification information in the training.
 In each of the tests, the significance of the structure in the $\Lc \Km \pip$ final state remains above $6\sigma$.